Nifty July futures at discount

-The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, fell 0.14% to 18.37.
+The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, rose 0.97% to 18.55.

-TCS, Tata Steel and RIL were the top traded individual stock futures contracts in F&O segment of NSE.
+RIL, Tata Steel and TCS were the top traded individual stock futures contracts in F&O segment of NSE.

 The July 2022 F&O contracts will expire on 28 July 2022.